gnz5/coding_challenges/README.md

 # coding_challenges
-Hello and welcome to my repository containing my solutions to coding challenges found on popular websites like Leetcode and Codewars.
 Each folder contains 3 files relating to a single problem:

 Solution - either a .java or .py file containing the relevant functions/classes needed to complete the problem